 The Children's Center assures program quality in a number of ways, the first of which is by maintaining our status as an accredited program.
 Accreditation is not a requirement of our license but rather an honor that is conferred upon programs that meet the high standards accreditation requires.
-Only 8% of all Centers in the U.S. have NAEYC accreditation.
-We have been accredited by the National Association for the Education of Young Children (NAEYC) since 1992.
+Only 8-10% of all Centers in the U.S. have NAEYC accreditation.
+We have been accredited by the

+National Association for the Education of Young Children (NAEYC) since 1992.
 By using the NAEYC accreditation self-study guidelines as an evaluative tool to assess the effectiveness of the program the Center measures qualitative gains.
 These guidelines provide a method for looking closely at the child development program, environment, health and safety, staff development, parent needs, and administration.
-The program was re-accredited in 2015 for a five-year period.
-We will continue to maintain accreditation status by an annual internal review and external review every fifth year.
+The program has maintained accreditation status until 2027 and accreditation is active for a five-year period.
+The Center will continue to maintain accreditation status by submitting an annual internal review and external review every fifth year.
 The annual internal review consists of a self-study using the Academy guidelines followed up with a written report to the Academy Accreditation Board.
 The results of the self-study will be used to modify the program where need is indicated.

 Additionally, every four to six years the program is subject to a "Contract Monitoring Review" by the California Department of Education.
 This review requires a team comprised of staff, parents and an outside evaluator to review documents, talk with parents, and observe and interview staff.
 The assessment provides information regarding the effectiveness of our program as well as a means for discovering areas needing change.
 The results of this evaluation are shared with staff and parents and the information is used to implement changes and set future goals.
-The Center completed a Contract Monitoring Review in 2014 and was commended in every area of operation.
+The Center completed a Contract Monitoring Review in January 2023 and was commended on program administration and quality.